Mother and daughter on riverbank

 • Adopted before 12th November 1975

+If you already know your birth name you can make an application via the General Register Office, and they will send the information to you.
+We can then meet with you and help you to access your adoption records.
+The first step will be to contact the General Register Office (GRO) and fill in an application for the Birth certificate Information Before Adoption (BIBA) service.
+Further information can be found at: www.gov.uk/adoption-records.
 Once you have completed this, the General Register Office will send us your details prior to adoption in order for you to be able to access your birth certificate.
-You will be notified by the GRO that we have received this.
+You’ll be notified by the GRO that we have received this.

-Once an adoption social worker is available, they will contact you to arrange the access to birth records meeting.
+Once an adoption social worker is available, they’ll contact you to arrange the access to birth records meeting.
 The meeting with an adoption social worker will give you the chance to think about the implications and impact receiving information from your original birth certificate and adoption records may have for you.

-After this you will be able to apply for a copy of your birth certificate and you may wish for your social worker to request to access any records held by the local authority, agency or court that was involved in your adoption.
+After this you’ll be able to apply for a copy of your birth certificate, and you may wish for your social worker to request to access any records held by the local authority, agency or court that was involved in your adoption.
 Records vary significantly in volume, quality and the recording of information, particularly the longer ago the adoption took place.
 Your social worker will prepare a summary of the information and include any copies of relevant documents that they are able to share with you.

 • Adopted after 12th November 1975 (before 30th December 2005)

-If you were adopted during this period you may already have the information about your name prior to adoption or you may still wish to access your birth certificate details.
+If you don’t have your birth information and wish to access your birth certificate details.
 You can apply to the General Register Office and they will send you a copy of your birth certificate without requiring an access to birth records meeting.

-Whilst it is not a legal requirement, you may still find it helpful to meet with a social worker to discuss the implications and impact of accessing this information and any further records.
+Whilst it’s not a legal requirement, you may still find it helpful to meet with a social worker to discuss the implications and impact of accessing this information and any further records.
 The nature of adoption has changed considerably over time, particularly in relation to the reasons for children being adopted.
 You may find that your adoption records contain very difficult and upsetting information and you may require support through this process.

 • Adopted after 30th December 2005